 Lola.com receives consistently higher product reviews, including a 5.0 rating on Capterra compared to TripActions’ 4.6 rating.

 While some corporate travel services operate on annual subscriptions, most charge transactionally (e.g., $25 per trip per traveller).
 In addition to bookings, transactionally-priced models charge additional fees for customer service, rebookings or cancellations.
 This unpredictable pricing model can accumulate significant individual expenses, making total cost exorbitant, so companies should prioritize subscription services.

 Lola.com and TripActions both charge annual subscriptions.
-But, Lola.com’s subscription price is transparent and flat, based on the number of corporate travelers in a company, whereas TripAction’s subscription price is based on a client’s annual travel spend.
+But, Lola.com's subscription price is transparent and flat, based on the features your company needs, whereas TripAction’s subscription price is based on a client's annual travel spend.

 In addition to its subscription, however, TripActions, charges a $25 transactional booking fee per itinerary.
 With its single, predictable annual fee, Lola’s pricing model ensures stable travel management expenses.
 Unlike most corporate travel solutions, Lola.com doesn’t charge additional fees, making it easier to budget for and better positioned to win market share.